defenseunicorns/narwhal-delivery-reference-deployment/deployments/on-prem-lite/README.md

 14. Run Sshuttle with `sudo -E make on-prem-lite-start-sshuttle`.
 This is a blocking command that will run until you CTRL-C it.
     > **NOTES:**
     > - Sshuttle is fickle.
 We've done our best to make it easy to use, but it is still a pain in the ass.
+Please open an issue in this repo if you have trouble with Sshuttle.
     > - Because `ssh` is used as the connection mechanism you will be prompted for the server's password.
 The password is "password".
 The password doesn't need to be changed and isn't a security issue if it gets out since the SSH port is not exposed and Session Manager is needed to connect to the server.
 15. Open a browser and go to https://podinfo.bigbang.dev.
 If everything worked successfully it should redirect you and show the Keycloak login page.
 This concludes the guided deployment.